Universality of high-dimensional spanning forests and sandpiles: Volume bounds

-for all $v\in V$, and $0\leq m \leq k \leq n$.
-Indeed, let $u$ be a vertex of $G$, and suppose that we sample $\F$ using Wilson's algorithm, starting with the vertices $v$ and $u$.
-For $u$ to be included in $\fT_i(m)$, it suffices for the random walk started at $u$ to hit $\Gamma$ for the first time at $v_i$, and to do so within time $m$.
-By a time-reversal argument similar to that used in the proof of \cref{lem:expectedballgrowth1}, it follows that as claimed.
-The estimate \eqref{eq:smallvolumeprobability} follows immediately from \eqref{eq:Tbetamean} by taking $m=k$.
+for every $n\geq 0$ and every $0\leq k \leq n$.
+Let $u$ be a vertex of $G$, and suppose that we sample $\F$ using Wilson's algorithm, starting with the vertices $v$ and $u$.
+For $u$ to be included in $\fT_i(k)$, it suffices for the random walk started at $u$ to hit $\Gamma$ for the first time at $v_i$, and to do so within time $k$.
+By a time-reversal argument similar to that used in the proof of \cref{lem:expectedballgrowth1}, it follows that